Francegala/C-practice/README.md

-guessnumber.cpp is a minigame, the user thinks a number and the machine try to guess it by moving upper and lower limit youguess.cpp this program thinks a number and you have to guess; the software tells you if the number is greater or lower numbers.cpp is a simple program that plays with an array of numbers and tells you the sum, average and the greatest and lowest numbers
+guessnumber.cpp is a minigame, the user thinks a number and the machine try to guess it by moving upper and lower limit youguess.cpp this program thinks a number and you have to guess; the software tells you if the number is greater or lower numbers.cpp is a simple program that plays with an array of numbers and tells you the sum, average and the greatest and lowest numbers arraysmaths.cpp generates automatically an array of numbers and counts how many numbers are repeated